 With Trinity Laban Postgraduate Opera Scenes he has performed the roles of Essex in Gloriana, Albert in Albert Herring, Quint in Turn of the Screw (Britten) and Paolino in Il Matrimonio Segreto (Cimarosa).
 Other recent performances include Britten’s St Nicholas with the Ludlow Orchestra, Mozart’s Requiem with Chipping Campden Festival Chorus and Handel’s Messiah with The Waynflete Singers at Winchester Cathedral.
 Alongside his studies William was also elected Vice-President of Music on the Trinity Laban Students’ Union for 2017-18.

-He is very grateful to have received scholarships from Help Musicians UK and the Drapers’ De Turckheim Scholarship which helped him fund his studies in 2018.
+He is very grateful to have received scholarships from Help Musicians UK and the Drapers’ De Turckheim Scholarship which have helped him fund his studies.

 Liberto – the messenger demanding Seneca’s suicide – may have only a single, shining Montiverdian instant, but William Branston’s generous tenor made the most of it.